kfwong/cvwo-assignment-1/README.md

 Mid-assignment submission due date:   19 December 2015

 Final submission due date:            5 January 2016

+Detailed write-up (in repo): [https://github.com/kfwong/cvwo-assignment-1/blob/master/cvwo-assignment-1-writeup.pdf](https://github.com/kfwong/cvwo-assignment-1/blob/master/cvwo-assignment-1-writeup.pdf)

 ## Installation
 This project is programmed mainly using PhpStorm by Jetbrains.
+Recommend to clone the project directly into PhpStorm.

 Make sure you have `composer`, `npm`, `gulp` and `php` installed in the your system, `mysql` service is running.

+All configuration resides in .env file, change the settings according to your system.

-By default, the database configuration reside within .env file:
+By default, the database configuration:

 ```
 DB_DATABASE=cvwo_assignment_1
 DB_USERNAME=root
 DB_PASSWORD=root
 ```
+### Using `start.sh`
 Run the `start.sh` bash script:

 ```bash